HPENetworking/hpe-cw7-ansible/demo/README.md

 ```

 ### 2. Install dependencies
-Some dependency packages are not self-contained by the library.
+Some dependent packages are not self-contained by the library.
 They should be installed manually.
 The dependencies and corresponding versions are:
 ```
 ncclient==0.6.9
 scp==0.13.3